-Along with being the Tibetan New Year (Lhosar), Mani Rimdu Festival is one of the annual festivals which is celebrated with much fervor and gaiety in the Everest Region.
-So, Himalayan Trekkers has come up with a festive package that lets you not only explore the Everest region (considered the most popular region in the Himalayas) but also participate in Mani Rimdu Festival which holds great cultural, historical, spiritual, and religious significance: all-inclusive Gokyo Lake--Kalapathar & Mani Rimdu Festival Trek.
+Along with Tibetan New Year (Lhosar), Mani Rimdu Festival is one of the annual festival celebrated with much passion and gaiety in the Everest Region.
+This festive package lets you explore the Everest region and also participate in Mani Rimdu which holds great cultural, historical, spiritual, and religious significance: all-inclusive in one package with trek to Gokyo Lake & Kalapathar.

-However, the festival of Mani Rimdu differs from one place to another.
-In Tengboche, Mani Rimdu takes place in the month of November-December during a full moon, while in Thame, a spring celebration of the Mani Rimdu festival is held on the day of the full moon, closest to the middle of May each year.
+However, the festival differs from one place to another.
+In Tengboche, Mani Rimdu takes place in the month of November-December during a full moon, while in Thame, a spring celebration is held on the day of the full moon, closest to the middle of May each year.

 The festival in Thame tends to be a little more lively and energetic than the autumn festival at Tengboche because the Rimpoche (reincarnate lama) at Thame is more liberal than that of Tengboche Lama.